-Increases in charges by the Victorian Transport Accident Commission (TAC) and fees under the Road Safety Act 1986 affect licensed motor car traders (LMCTs) who sell motor vehicles on a "drive-away deal" basis.
+They take into account the 2016-17 Victorian Transport Accident Commission charges and 2016-17 fees under the Road Safety Act 1986 that affect licensed motor car traders (LMCTs) who sell motor vehicles on a "drive-away deal" basis.

 The following factors must be considered when calculating the dutiable value of a motor vehicle that is subject to a "drive-away deal":